 You can Take Action for Digestive Health

-With the start of the 116th Congress, the Functional Gastrointestinal and Motility Disorders Research Enhancement Act was reintroduced by Representatives Brian Fitzpatrick (R-PA-13) and Gwen Moore (D-WI-4).
+With the start of the 116th Congress, the Functional Gastrointestinal and Motility Disorders Research Enhancement Act was reintroduced by Representatives James F. Sensenbrenner Jr. (R-WI-5) and Gwen Moore (D-WI-4).

 This landmark legislation needs your action to obtain Congressional support.
 It is vitally important to legislators that they support the needs of the constituents they represent.
 Before taking action to advocate for policies and priorities important to you, ensure that you are familiar with the Representative and Senators who are your voice on Capitol Hill.
 Although the tips and guidelines discussed below are written in support of the Functional Gastrointestinal and Motility Disorders Research Enhancement Act (H.R.
 3396), you can substitute the content with other priorities you would like to advocate for.

 Always review the material you would like to discuss before contacting your Legislator about the issue.
 Be prepared that you may be the first constituent to bring a particular issue or piece of legislation to their attention.
 It is beneficial to familiarize yourself with the bill number and key points of the legislation.
 To find the number and full text for legislation go to www.congress.gov.
 This page also provides a brief summary of key points.
 Be sure to check the Cosponsor tab to ensure that your Member of Congress is not already supporting this legislation.
 If they are already a Cosponsor, you may contact them to thank them for support and share your personal story to validate the importance of their support.